crossplane/crossplane/design/design-doc-composition-functions.md

-The advantage of Functions in this regard is that the `composition render` command would need to duplicate much less code from the Crossplane Composition controller than if it were to try to recreate the built-in P&T logic.
+The advantage of Functions in this regard is that the `composition render` command would need to duplicate much less code from the Crossplane Composition controller than if it were to try to recreate Crossplane's hardcoded P&T logic.

-### Future Improvements
+## Future Improvements

 The following functionality is out-of-scope for the beta implementation, but may be added in future.

-#### Function Config Custom Resources
+### Function Config Custom Resources

 In the current alpha implementation of Functions, and this design, Function configuration is a custom-resource-like inline resource (i.e. an